ngoduykhanh/wireguard-ui/README.md

 ### Email configuration

-To use custom `wg.conf` template set the `WG_CONF_TEMPLATE` environment variable to a path to such file.
-Make sure `wireguard-ui` will be able to work with it - use [default template](templates/wg.conf) for reference.
+To use a custom `wg.conf` template, set the `WG_CONF_TEMPLATE` environment variable to a path to such file.
+To make sure `wireguard-ui` will be able to work with it - refer to the [default template](templates/wg.conf).

-In order to sent the wireguard configuration to clients via email, set the following environment variables:
+In order to send the wireguard configuration to clients via email, set the following environment variables:

 - using SendGrid API